techbrett/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users-plan.md

 All Authorized users must have a Teams Phone license and must be "voice enabled."
 For more information about assigning licenses, see [Set up Auto attendant and Call queue authorized users](aa-cq-authorized-users.md).

+Before you can enable voice for your users, you must assign a license to them first.
 To enable voice for your users, you can use the Teams admin center or PowerShell.

 - In the Teams admin center, go to a **Users** > **Manage users** and select the user you want to edit.
 Under the **Account** tab > **Assigned phone number**, turn **Enterprise Voice** to **On** and select **Save**.
 - For PowerShell, use the [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet and set the `-EnterpriseVoiceEnabled` parameter to `$true`.